Kyylle/jobhub/README.md

 # jobhub
-a comprehensive job seeking and employment page for cebu locals featuring AI advancements (NLP)
+a comprehensive job seeking and employment page for cebu locals featuring AI advancements